-Add more events or cohorts to your query by clicking the Add event or Add cohort buttons.
+Add more events or cohorts to your query by clicking the Add button.

-Filter this event by clicking the … icon and selecting Filter from the drop-down list.
+Filter this event by clicking the … icon and selecting Add filter from the drop-down list.
 Choose an event or user profile property, or a billing account to filter the event by.
-You can enter multiple properties, separated by commas.

 To duplicate or delete any events or properties in your query, select the … icon and choose Duplicate or Delete from the drop-down list.